awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.sns.md

 # Elastic Beanstalk Environment Notifications with Amazon SNS<a name="using-features.managing.sns"></a>

 You can configure your AWS Elastic Beanstalk environment to use Amazon Simple Notification Service \(Amazon SNS\) to notify you of important events that affect your application\.
-Specify an email address during or after environment creation to receive emails from AWS when an error occurs or when your environment's health changes\.
+Specify an email address during or after environment creation to receive emails from AWS when an error occurs, or when your environment's health changes\.

 **Note**
 Elastic Beanstalk uses Amazon SNS for notifications\.
 For details about Amazon SNS pricing, see [https://aws\.amazon\.com/sns/pricing/](https://aws.amazon.com/sns/pricing/)\.

 When you configure notifications for your environment, Elastic Beanstalk creates an Amazon SNS topic for your environment\.
-To send messages to an Amazon SNS topic, Elastic Beanstalk must have the required permissions\.
-Elastic Beanstalk automatically attaches the required permissions to the topic's policy\.
+To send messages to an Amazon SNS topic, Elastic Beanstalk must have the required permission\.
+For details, see [Configuring Permissions to Send Notifications](#configuration-notifications-permissions)\.

 When a notable [event](using-features.events.md) occurs, Elastic Beanstalk sends a message to the topic\.
 Amazon SNS relays messages it receives to the topic's subscribers\.
 Notable events include environment creation errors and all changes in [environment and instance health](health-enhanced.md)\.
 Events for Amazon EC2 Auto Scaling operations \(adding and removing instances from the environment\) and other informational events don't trigger notifications\.